Aurora50 Loader

 How managers can tackle imposter syndrome

-Aurora50 also covers imposter syndrome in Table Talks.
-These are our curated group conversations to encourage diverse perspectives and champion diversity of thought.
-They form part of organisations’ diversity, equity and inclusion (DEI) strategies.
+Aurora50 also covers imposter syndrome in its workshops, that form part of organisations’ diversity, equity and inclusion (DEI) strategies.

 This helps teams identify potential triggers within their own working environment.
 And managers learn how to identify the signs and how to tackle imposter syndrome.